w0whitaker/wwdev/src/posts/epg.md

 </section>
 ```

-This is just an empty div for now, but as we add glyphs, it will get filled with `<svg>` elements.<!-- get rid of "we" -->
+This is just an empty div for now, but as glyphs are added, it will get filled with `<svg>` elements.

 ```html
 <div id="glyph-container">